MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-security-comparison.md

 > [!TIP]
 > If you're new to your subscription and would like to know your license before you begin, go the **Your products** page in the Microsoft 365 admin center at <https://admin.microsoft.com/Adminportal/Home#/subscriptions>.

-Office 365 security builds on the core protections offered by EOP.
+Microsoft 365 security builds on the core protections offered by EOP.
 EOP is present in any subscription where Exchange Online mailboxes can be found (remember, all the security products discussed here are cloud-based).

 You may be accustomed to seeing these three components discussed in this way: